Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Results

 We display a subset of our spectra for Lovejoy and Lulin with lines of best fit overplotted in Figures \ref{res-fig:prettyfit-doublepanel-lovejoy} and \ref{res-fig:prettyfit-doublepanel-lulin}.
 We present initial oxygen line ratio measurements across multiple dates for each comet in Table \ref{res-tab:OI-ratios}.
 For photometric nights, we report H$_2$O production rates, from which we calculated a collisional quenching (CQ) factor.
 We divided the observed oxygen line ratio by the collisional quenching factor to obtain a new value for the oxygen line ratio that has been adjusted to account for collisional quenching.
 Table \ref{res-tab:OI-ratios} shows our H$_2$O production rates, collisional quenching factors, and adjusted oxygen line ratios.

 For non-photometric nights, absolute flux calibration was not possible, and therefore direct calculation of an H$_2$O production rate and CQ factor was not possible.
 For these nights, we adopted the CQ factor from the previous or following photometric night in order to calculate an adjusted oxygen line ratio.
-CQ factors were not adopted from nights more than a day apart, so we assume that any change between the H$_2$O production rate for the comet in this time frame would be negligible.
+CQ factors were not adopted from nights more than a day apart to minimize any change in the comet's true H$_2$O production rate.
 For the spectrum obtained of Lovejoy on February 3 at an offset position (hereafter the "offset spectrum"), we elected not to calculate an H$_2$O production rate or CQ factor.
 For offset spectra, the production rate derived using the Haser model would not necessarily reflect the global production rate, and it is not required for our analysis.
 We discuss this spectrum more generally in terms of its unmodified oxygen line ratio in Section \ref{disc-subsect:helio-cometo-centric-distance-changes}.

-We calculate average oxygen line ratios of $0.031~\pm~0.002$ for the February 2-4 observations of Lovejoy and an average ratio of $0.041~\pm~0.002$ for the February 14-15 observations of Lulin.
+We calculate average oxygen line ratios of $0.031~\pm~0.002$ for the February 2-4 observations of Lovejoy and $0.041~\pm~0.002$ for the February 14-15 observations of Lulin.
 We use our calculated oxygen line ratios to infer CO$_2$ abundances via Equation \ref{meth-eq:CO2-H2O-ratio-simplified} using the release rates from \cite{mckay2015evolution} and \cite{bhardwaj2012coupled} listed in Table \ref{res-tab:release-rates}.
 Table \ref{res-tab:CO2-abundances} shows CO$_2$ abundances for each comet inferred using the empirical release rates \citep{mckay2015evolution} and the theoretical release rates \citep{bhardwaj2012coupled}.
 In the final column, direct CO$_2$ measurements are shown from Spitzer (Lovejoy, this work) and AKARI \citep[Lulin,][]{ootsubo2012akari}, for comparison to the inferred abundances.
 For Lovejoy, we derive a direct CO$_2$ production rate based on a linear fit to the measured values extrapolated to February 3: $(4.47\pm0.25)\times10^{28}$~s$^{-1}$.
 We divide our direct CO$_2$ production rate measurement from Spitzer by our calculated H$_2$O production rate from the [\ion{O}{1}] 6300\AA~ line flux to get the "direct" measurement of the $\frac{CO_2}{H_2O}$ ratio, since H$_2$O was not observed with Spitzer.